NickBres/osIPC/README.md

   make
    ```

-> Dont change the order of input values
+> Not recommended to change order of input.

 First run the server.